FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

 ```

 as we know that we need an Activity component as well, we create one too,
-now this time we annotate it with `@Subcomponent` and our own scope `ActivityScoped`, since this is a subcomponent we need a `@Subcomponent.Factory` just like we did with the singleton component.
+now this time we annotate it with `@Subcomponent` and annotate it with our own scope `ActivityScoped`.
+Since this is a subcomponent we need a `@Subcomponent.Factory` just like we did with the singleton component (there it was a Component.Factory).
 ```kotlin
 @Subcomponent
 @ActivityScoped